 6) Use packaging

 Another, sometimes forgotten, aspect of assembly and disassembly is the packaging.
 For example, if you are disassembling to move a piece of equipment, you want to make sure it survives the move.
 Likewise, if something is being assembled at height, say on a mezzanine or up high on a column or wall, you will likely want to protect it during assembly if it drops before being secured; this is where packaging comes in handy.
-Be sure to remove the packaging on completion and when the item is full assembled.
+Be sure to remove the packaging on completion and when the item is fully assembled.